Can a secluded self-interacting dark sector generate detectable gravitational waves?: Calculation of observables and constraints of the self-interacting secluded dark sector

 Each term on the right hand side of above equation can be decomposed into peak amplitudes ($\Omega^{\text{peak}}_{{b,s,t}}$) and spectral shape functions ($\mathcal{S}_{{b,s,t}}$):

 where the peak amplitudes are determined by

-Here $h_{\text{eff}}$ and $g_{\text{eff}}$ indicate the total effective d.o.f. for entropy and energy respectively~\footnote{It should be noticed that the definition of $h_{\text{eff}}$ and $g_{\text{eff}}$ is the same as our previous work~\cite{Chen:2023rrl}, i.e. we let the total radiation energy density and entropy density to be proportional to the fourth and third powers of the dark sector temperature, respectively. }, and ``$0$'' corresponds to current time.
-The spectral shape functions are given by:
+Here $h_{\text{eff}}$ and $g_{\text{eff}}$ indicate the total effective d.o.f. for entropy and energy respectively~\footnote{It should be noticed that the definition of $h_{\text{eff}}$ and $g_{\text{eff}}$ is the same as our previous work~\cite{Chen:2023rrl}, i.e. we let the total radiation energy density and entropy density to be proportional to the fourth and third powers of the dark sector temperature, respectively.
+This definition makes the expression of $h^2 \Omega^\text{peak} $ looks different with general formula in the literature, e.g. \cite{Breitbach:2018ddu}.
+But transfer to the normal $T_\gamma$ definition and count the $(\xi_\infty)^4$ factor, our formula will go back to the usual form. }, and ``$0$'' corresponds to current time.
+Suppression factor $\Upsilon$ in $h^2 \Omega^{\text{peak}}_{{s}} $ is~\cite{Guo:2020grp}